 Students cannot be called out of their classes to receive telephone calls, except in cases of emergencies.
-Students are not allowed to have their cell phones/smart watches during the school day or during before/after care, so parents should not attempt to contact their students on personal devices.
+Parents should not attempt to contact their students on personal devices.
 If parents need to notify students/ teachers of a change in plans after the school day has begun, please call the main office and a message will be taken down to the student's teacher.
-Do not send an e-mail to the teacher, because teachers are often too busy during the school day to check e-mail, and your message may not be received in time.
+Do not send an email to the teacher, because teachers are often too busy during the school day to check email, and your message may not be received in time.